If you are looking for some out-of-the-box Christmas traditions, don’t look further. Christmas in Barcelona is all about the weird and the bizarre.

 I would skip La Rambla area completely as everything’s overpriced there.
 To live Barcelona more like a local, I’d go for Sant Antoni.
 El Poblenou is also great if you want to prioritise beach.

 To make things easier, I’ve already pre-selected a list of the best hotels in Barcelona.
-These only include rating of 8 or more, with wifi and centrally-located.
+These only include a rating of 8 or more, with wifi and centrally-located.
 Just pick your favorite!

 What you MUST do in Barcelona